-AI is becoming increasingly integrated into our lives, and entrepreneurs and developers are finding new creative ways to deploy their AI.
-This leads us to AI’s emergence as a purchasable service.
+AI is becoming increasingly integrated into our lives, and entrepreneurs and developers are finding new creative ways for deployment leading us to AI’s emergence as a purchasable service.
 But what does it mean to buy an AI, and who is selling it?

 These days, the smartphone OS environment is largely made up of iOS and Android.
 If OEM’s spent time creating their own operating systems, the smartphone market would look very different.
 Essentially, everybody likes teamwork.